webfocus-js/component/doc/webfocus-component.md

  - `debug` function to debug with the namespace `webfocus:component:${component.urlname}`
  - `dirname` from the constructor argument.
  - `configuration` read-only proxy object to webfocusApp.configuration (it is not ready until the event 'configuration' is emitted)

+## Events

+### 'configuration'

+The 'configuration' event is emitted when the `webfocusApp` starts.
+It enables access to the 'component.configuration' object.

+### 'webfocusApp'

+The 'webfocusApp' event is emitted when the component is registered before `webfocusApp` starts.
+It gives access to the `WebfocusApp` instance.